tabler/tabler/pages/_docs/typography.md

 ## Antialiasing

-Utilities for controlling the font smoothing of an element.
+Control the font smoothing of an element.

-Use the `.antialiased` utility to render text using subpixel antialiasing or use the `.subpixel-antialiased` render without antialiasing.
+Use the `.antialiased` utility to render text using subpixel antialiasing or use the `.subpixel-antialiased` utility to remove antialiasing.

 {% capture code %}
 <div class="antialiased">Text with antialiasing</div>